instana/openapi/spec/descriptions/resumeMaintenanceConfig.md

 - **id:** The ID of the maintenance config to resume.

-Note: When you resume a maintenance configuration, you will start receiving alerts again.
+_Note: When you resume a maintenance configuration, you will not receive alerts for the scope defined in the maintenance configuration._